expo/expo/docs/versions/v24.0.0/workflow/configuration.md

 - `scheme`

    **Standalone Apps Only**.
 URL scheme to link into your app.
 For example, if we set this to `'demo'`, then demo:// URLs would open your app when tapped.
- String beginning with a letter followed by any combination of letters, digits, "+", "." or "-"

 - `entryPoint`